Charges held against Wisconsin man in Bedford County shooting; local man says TV portrayal of 'protestors' prompted him to grab shotgun and confront BLM marchers

 “I don’t know where he fired them,” he responded.

-But seconds after the blasts echoed, Terry Myers told the group to "get the (expletive) out" as he crossed the road near the garages and went onto his front yard, he testified.
+But seconds after the blasts echoed, Terry Myers told the group to “get the (expletive) out” as he crossed the road near the garages and went into his front yard, he testified.

 Jenkins asked Terry Myers if he mentioned anything about the garage being their family’s “property,” and he responded that he did not believe so.